1997 National League Championship Series: Game 5

 After Neagle's gem in Game 4, Game 5 was clearly the pivotal game of the series.
 If the Marlins lost, the Braves would be up three games to two and going home with an almost certain NL pennant in sight.
 Liván Hernández replaced Kevin Brown, who had fallen ill that day.
 The Braves threatened immediately in the first inning, with Kenny Lofton hitting a triple and Keith Lockhart being walked, putting runners on the corners with no outs.
 However, Livan regrouped and struck out the heart of the order.
 Florida scored a run in the bottom of the inning off Greg Maddux when Devon White was hit by a pitch.
 It was noted that he appeared to make no effort to get out of the way of the pitch, though this is rarely called against a player even though the rules state that a player can be called out for this.
 White subsequently stole second and after a walk, scored on Bobby Bonilla's single.
 The Braves evened the game with a Michael Tucker home run in the second.
 The score remained tied at 1–1 as Maddux and Hernández traded scoreless innings.
-In the bottom of the seventh, Bobby Bonilla doubled and scored on a single by Jeff Conine to give the Marlins a 2-1 lead.
+In the bottom of the seventh, Bobby Bonilla doubled and scored on a single by Jeff Conine to give the Marlins a 2–1 lead.
 Hernández continued to shut down a befuddled Braves offense.
 The Braves had a chance for a potential two-out rally in the eighth with Lofton reaching on a walk, but was thrown out trying to steal second base.
 The game ended with Hernandez striking out Fred McGriff on a called third strike, on a 3-2 pitch that appeared to be at least a foot off the plate.
 Hernández pitched a complete game, three-hit, 15 strikeout masterpiece to reclaim a series lead for the Marlins.
-The Braves three, four, five hitters went 1-11 with seven strikeouts.
+The Braves three, four, five hitters went 1–11 with seven strikeouts.

 This particular game is remembered for the controversy surrounding an unusually wide strike zone given to Hernández, by umpire Eric Gregg.
 While Gregg was long known to have a wide strike zone, this game took it to the extreme even for him, and the strike zone seemed to expand as the game went on.
 Furthermore, the strike zone seemed to be wider off the plate to left-handed hitters than it was to right-handed hitters, and while this was consistently the case with both teams, it disproportionately affected the Braves because they had six left-handers in their lineup to the Marlins' three.
-It was voted as the third-worst called game from 1975–2000 by Baseball America.
+It was voted as the third-worst called game from 1975 to 2000 by Baseball America.

 Liván Hernández set a record for most strikeouts in a National League Championship Series game with 15; just a day earlier Mike Mussina of the Baltimore Orioles had struck out 15 in the American League Championship Series against the Indians in Game 3.
-By contrast, the game left Maddux with an 0-2 record in the series despite an ERA of 1.38.
+By contrast, the game left Maddux with an 0–2 record in the series despite an ERA of 1.38.